-Australia has a varied and abundant food supply, and food and cooking have become prominent in digital media and publishing.
+They look at Australia's varied and abundant food supply, and how food and cooking have become prominent in digital media and publishing.
 Globally, many people do not have access to a secure and varied food supply and many Australians, amid a variety of influences, consume food and beverage products that may harm their health.
 This study examines the background to this abundance and explores reasons for our food choices.